If you lose your passport on an international flight, many unpleasant things will happen to you. Albertina Chen knows. Here’s her story.

 Further, Spain is part of the Schengen Area — a block of 26 European countries with open borders that allow visitors, including U.S. citizens, to travel freely throughout.
 That is as long as the traveler legally enters one of the member states.
 And to enter legally, you must present a passport with a minimum of three months’ validity beyond the date of your return flight.

-If you are a regular reader of our site, then you may recall the case of Shelly Clements.
+Shelly Clements was more fortunate than Pavlova and Chen.
 She showed up at the airport ready to take off for a dream trip to Paris with a passport that expired two weeks short of the Schengen requirement.
-Luckily for her, Air France caught the problem before she boarded her flight.
-That saved her from Chen’s fate and the complete loss of her trip.
+But luckily for her, Air France caught the problem before she boarded her flight.
+That saved her from spending time in a French detention center and the complete loss of her trip.
 The mistake cost Clements over $4,000 and a few missed vacation days — but she did eventually make it to France.

-However, in Chen’s case, there was no fix for her situation — she had lost their passports.
+In Chen’s case, however, there was no fix for her situation — she had lost their passports.
 She was in Spain with no official identification at all.

 If you lose your passport while traveling abroad, The U.S. Department of State advises you to go to the nearest U.S. embassy and apply for an emergency replacement passport.
 But if you lose your passport before you are even granted entry to a foreign country, as Chen did, this is not an option.